tbali0524/playground-dvtfkqgd/markdowns/javascript.md

     .join(' '));
 ```

-As you can see, our code is now a one-liner !
-Albeit a long one :smiley:
+As you can see, our code is now a one-liner!
+Albeit a long one :-)
 We can do so by _chaining function calls_ and construct a single complex query, operation by operation.
 Let's analyze this new code.
 - `.split('')` splits a string using the given argument as a separator.
 In this case it is empty, so the function will separate all characters of the string and return an array of chars.
 - `.map(c => ('0' + c.charCodeAt(0).toString(2)).slice(-7))`